18 TRUTHS MOST DATING COACHES WON’T TELL YOU

 2).
 Monthly Fees: Whether it’s $29 a month or $300+, they loose money if you find a relationship that is ideal (because you’ll stop paying).
 They want you coming back again and again, or at minimum they want you committed for a couple of years.

-12) Improving your romantic life requires dedication and vulnerability.
+12) Improving your romantic life requires dedication, expansion of your self-awareness, and vulnerability.

 You need to be willing to face your weaknesses, you need to be willing to read past the bullshit of the “Dear John” letters in your life.